 Flexible Coping Strategies (FLEX)

-Is the inspection finding associated with equipment, training, procedures, and/or other programmatic aspects credited for the sole purpose of satisfying the requirements of Order EA-12-051 pent nstrumentation or EA-13-109ontainment enting (i.e., not credited for satisfying EA-12-049 as well)?
+Is the inspection finding associated with equipment, training, procedures, and/or other programmatic aspects credited for the sole purpose of satisfying the requirements of Order EA-12-051 or 10 CFR 50.155 for spent fuel pool instrumentation or EA-13-109 for containment venting (i.e., not credited for satisfying EA-12-049 or other portions of 10 CFR 50.155 as well)?

 a.
 If YES ➛ Screen as Green.